TesiNicco/jordan/README.md

 ## PRS and weights
 There can be different types of PRS: (i) *unweighted*, (ii) *weighted*, and (iii) *multiple-weighted*. *Unweighted* PRS are simply the sum of trait-associated alleles, with all variants having the same weight.
 To do this in jordan, simply set the BETA to 1 in the `--snplist` file to all variants. *Weighted* PRS are the most commonly used PRS, defined as the weighted sum of trait-associated alleles, weighted by an effect size, typically originating from a GWAS study.
 In `jordan`, PRS calculation is implemented as:
 $PRS_{sample} = \sum_{snp}^{SNPs} \alpha_{snp} \cdot \beta_{snp}$
 Finally, *multiple-weighted* PRS can be handy for calculating pathway-specific PRS or cell-specific PRS.
-In these cases, the additional weight (on top of the BETA, quantifying the effect on the trait of interest) will quantify the effect of each variant on a specific pathway, or cell-type.
+In these cases, the additional weight (on top of the BETA, quantifying the effect on the trait of interest) is needed.
+This additional weight will quantify the effect of each variant on a specific pathway, or cell-type.
 When an additional weight is selected with `--addWeight` option, for example for the calculation of pathway-specific PRS, then the formula will adapt accordingly to:
 $PRS_{sample} = \sum_{snp}^{SNPs} \alpha_{snp} \cdot \beta_{snp} \cdot w_{snp}$
-We previously used [PRS](https://alz-journals.onlinelibrary.wiley.com/doi/epdf/10.1002/alz.13810) and [pathway-PRS](https://pmc.ncbi.nlm.nih.gov/articles/PMC7524800/#:~:text=Immune%20response%20and%20endocytosis%20pathways,resilience%20against%20Alzheimer's%20disease%20%2D%20PMC) for the associations with Alzheimer's Disease previously.
+We previously used [PRS](https://alz-journals.onlinelibrary.wiley.com/doi/epdf/10.1002/alz.13810) and [pathway-PRS](https://pmc.ncbi.nlm.nih.gov/articles/PMC7524800/#:~:text=Immune%20response%20and%20endocytosis%20pathways,resilience%20against%20Alzheimer's%20disease%20%2D%20PMC) for the associations with Alzheimer's Disease.

 ## Example usage
 The `example_scripts.sh` file in `example_data` folder reports multiple example commands.
 Here below it is reported its content: